Unity-Technologies/com.unity.multiplayer.docs/docs/mlapi-api/MLAPI.Configuration.NetworkConfig.md

 |----------------|-------------|
 | System.Boolean |             |

-### EnsureNetworkedVarLengthSafety
+### EnsureNetworkVariableLengthSafety

 <div class="markdown level1 summary">

-Whether or not to ensure that NetworkedVars can be read even if a client accidentally writes where its not allowed to.
+Whether or not to ensure that NetworkVariables can be read even if a client accidentally writes where its not allowed to.
 This costs some CPU and bandwdith.

 </div>